harpua555/cc_sfs/README.md

+# NOTE!!!
+This version of the BTT SFS implementation relies on a not-yet-released OC firmware version.
+Do not attempt to use/run this build - it will not function without the specific patch! #

 # Advanced Filament Sensor for the Elegoo Carbon Centauri

 The Carbon Centauri is a great budget printer, but its filament runout sensor is a simple binary switch which cannot detect filament movement.
 This means the printer will print in mid-air if the filament gets tangled, breaks after the sensor, or fails to feed for any reason.
 This project aims to mitigate that issue with only two parts and 4 wires.